verrazzano/verrazzano-operator/README.md

   - Custom resources needed to deploy application components.
   - Agents forwarding logs and metrics to the Verrazzano Monitoring Instance.

-- On deletion of a `VerrazzanoBinding`, deletes all related resources deployed above.
+- On deletion of a `VerrazzanoBinding`, deletes all related resources deployed.
-- On updates to the Managed Cluster's objects (deployments, micro-operator custom resources) created by the Verrazzano Operator, triggers a reprocessing of the owning `VerrazzanoBinding`.
+- On updates to the Managed Cluster's objects (deployments, micro operator custom resources) created by the Verrazzano Operator, triggers a reprocessing of the owning `VerrazzanoBinding`.
   This causes any drift in expecting state to immediately be fixed by the Verrazzano Operator.

 ## Artifacts

-On a successful release (which occurs on a Git tag), this repo
-- publishes a Docker image: `container-registry.oracle.com/verrazzano/verrazzano-operator:tag`
+On a successful release (which occurs on a Git tag), this repo publishes a Docker image: `container-registry.oracle.com/verrazzano/verrazzano-operator:tag`

 ## Building